Lady Lady (song): Critical reception

 Aswan Magumbe from New Wave Magazine called the single "soul-stirring", writing: "Tender yet empowering, 'Lady Lady' is a peaceful pondering on womanhood, surrender, and evolution."
 Chancey Stefanos from Ones to Watch said: "Dean's emotional clarity, stunning vocals and undeniable warmth are as present as ever, while her unbridled confidence and sense of self flow through the track."

 Louella Venus from The Indiependent said: "Her new single feels sun kissed and orange.
 It touches on how growing out of old ways is still growth, and often leads to the greater good seen in the lyrics 'growing on growing into it, and it's all going on'.
 Her stacked vocals in the chorus of the song grounds her sound.
 This responds to her message of alignment perfectly."

+Music video

+The official music video, directed by Jake Erland, was published published alongside the single on the singer's YouTube channel.